Christoffer-lindow/seekster-test/README.md

 To install the project navigate in to the api folder and run npm install or yarn

 # Run the api
-To run the api use the following script: npm run start or yarn start
+To run the api use the following script: npm run start or yarn start inside the api folder.

+# Run tests
+To run the tests use the following script: npm run test inside the api folder

 ## Details
 It is not possible to create transactions if the item is not present in the database, this was done as a security measurement incase someone would call the api with id's that are not present in the database.